knowit/snappysense/aws-iot-backend/README.md

 All things in the SnappySense network, whether SnappySense things or not, can use the same policy.

-TODO: How to do this with the AWS CLI, including checking whether it needs to be done.
+TODO: How to do this with the AWS CLI or something like `dbop`, including checking whether it needs to be done.

 ### Creating the Thing and obtaining its documents